-33 My colleague Patricia Crone pointed out to me that in the period between the end of the Ethiopian coinage in the seventh century and the Syriac apocalyptics discussed here a Shi'ite fanatic in Kufa, al-Mukhtār (died 687), who presented himself as the Mahdi's vizier, took to
+33 My colleague Patricia Crone pointed out to me that in the period between the end of the Ethiopian coinage in the seventh century and the Syriac apocalyptics discussed here a Shi'ite fanatic in Kufa, al-Mukhtār (died 687), who presented himself as the Mahdi's vizier, took to parading a new ark of the covenant (בורבים) around town (Patricia Crone, Medieval Islamic Political Thought [Edinburgh: Edinburgh University Press, 2004] 78).
+This would certainly suggest some contamination with traditions of Ethiopic Christianity, and possibly a wild effort to take over its leadership in the eyes of South Arabian Jews, with whom al-Mukhtār appears to have cultivated relations.
+The Armenian history by Sebeos mentions (ch.
+30) that a group of Jews from precisely Edessa tried to enlist the support of Arabs across the desert against the Byzantines under Heraclius.
+As Peter

-Helena's miraculous bridle, forged from the nails of two crosses at Golgotha, was suspended in a church at Constantinople, called Rome in the Edessa fragment, to await the untamed horse that would voluntarily put its head into it at the last day.
-This object, with the ark, comprised Ethiopia's answer to the True Cross, and just as the Cross was to disappear before the coming of Christ the bridle would fall into the sea and gleam beneath the waters.
-According to the Kebra Nagast, the Chariot of Ethiopia that brought the Ark so long ago from Jerusalem would disappear as well.
-The Ark would be returned from Aksum and with it an Ethiopian king would come as the king of the Greeks to stretch forth his hands, as the psalmist had sung, unto God.
+Helena's miraculous bridle, forged from the nails of two crosses at Golgotha, was suspended in a church at Constantinople, called Rome in the Edessa fragment, to await the untamed horse that would voluntarily put its head into it on the last day.
+This object, with the ark, comprised Ethiopia's answer to the True Cross and just as the Cross was to disappear before the coming of Christ the bridle would fall into the sea and gleam beneath the waters.
+According to the Kebra Nagast, the Chariot of Ethiopia that brought the ark so long ago from Jerusalem would disappear as well.
+The ark would be returned from Aksum and with it an Ethiopian king would come as the king of the Greeks to stretch forth his hands, as the psalmist had sung, unto God.

 This was the monophysite vision of the end, created from Ethiopia's tradition of its own distant past and, at the same time, proclaiming Ethiopian claims to leadership in late antiquity.
-The negus, as a new Constantine, kept the faith and guarded the Ark.
-It should be said, parenthetically, that it is inconceivable that the negus actually stood, nearly naked, on top of the Ark to receive a Byzantine ambassador in about 530, as Irfân Shahîd once suggested on the basis of a misunderstood passage in Malalas.34 The presence of Ethiopia's magic chariot in Aksum was visible and numinous proof of the kingdom's origins, and as such it, and its surrogates, played (and still play) an important part in the Ethiopian liturgy.
+The negus, as a new Constantine, kept the faith and guarded the ark.
+It should be said, parenthetically, that it is inconceivable that the negus actually stood, nearly naked, on top of the ark to receive a Byzantine ambassador in about 530, as Irfan Shahîd once suggested on the basis of a misunderstood passage in Malalas.
+The presence of Ethiopia's magic chariot in Aksum was visible and numinous proof of the kingdom's origins, and as such it, and its surrogates, played (and still play) an important part in the Ethiopian liturgy.

 Helena's magic bridle, hanging in a church in Constantinople, played a similar role in Ethiopian belief.
 The Persians took away the True Cross for a time, but the Byzantines eventually recovered it.
 So it was clear, to Ethiopian eyes, that the Persian theft had not introduced the end of the world.
 Of course it had not, because no horse had submitted to the far more potent trophy that Helena had fashioned from the nails she had brought from Jerusalem.
-In this tradition the negus continued victorious.35 parading a new Ark of the Covenant (تابوت) around town: P. Crone, Medieval Islamic Political Thought (Edinburgh, 2004), 78.
-This would certainly suggest some contamination with traditions of Ethiopic Christianity, and possibly a wild effort to take over its leadership in the eyes of South Arabian Jews, whom al-Mukhtār appears to have cultivated.
-The Armenian history by Sebeos mentions (ch.
-30) that a group of Jews from precisely Edessa tried to enlist the support of Arabs across the desert against the Byzantines under Heraclius.
-As Peter Brown suggested to me, this too could be a response to Ethiopic claims as they were known in Edessa in the seventh century.
+In this tradition the negus continued victorious.35

+Brown suggested to me, this too could be a response to Ethiopic claims as they were known in Edessa in the seventh century.

-34 Shahîd (n.
-9 above), 156, with reference to Malalas pp. 457-8 (Bonn).
-For the scene described there, see L. Oeconomos, Remarques sur trois passages de trois historiens grees du Moyen Age: Byzantion 20 (1950) 177-83, with an explanation of that passage in Malalas, on the negus' reception of the Byzantine ambassador ca. 530.
+34 Shahîd, "The Kebra Nagast," 156, with reference to Malalas, pp. 457-58 (Bonn).
+For the scene described there, see L. Oeconomos, "Remarques sur trois passages de trois historiens grecs du Moyen Age," Byzantion 20 (1950), 177-83, with an explanation of that passage in Malalas, on the negus' reception of the Byzantine ambassador, ca. 530.

 35 I am deeply indebted to Peter Brown, Patricia Crone, and Christopher Jones for comment on this paper.
-It is a developed version of a talk given to a small colloquium at Princeton on 'Antiquities in Antiquity' at Princeton University on 24 January 2006.